sqbi-q/onionshare/desktop/README.md

 In Ubuntu 20.04 you also need the `libxcb-xinerama0` package installed.

+You also need to install these packages: `ffmpeg nginx libnginx-mod-rtmp`

 #### macOS

 Download and install Python 3.8.6 from https://www.python.org/downloads/release/python-386/.
 I downloaded `python-3.8.6-macosx10.9.pkg`.
 (You may need to also run `/Applications/Python\ 3.8/Install\ Certificates.command`.)